 5. Traditional Method

 Technically, you are supposed to make a fairly large galette and place filling in the middle and fold the outer edges up.
 I haven’t tried making these pancakes in this way yet, but I hope to!
 I think it would work best if you use egg for this method.

 These buckwheat pancakes will hold together fairly well as a wrap, but not perfectly.
 I hope to work on another wrap recipe or two for later.

 Recipe Notes and Substitutions

 - Egg Substitute: You can use an egg substitute instead of an egg.
 Here is my Homemade Egg Replacer.

 - THM: This recipe qualifies as an “E” for those on the Trim Healthy Mama plan.

-- Salt: The recipe calls for 2 tsp salt and we love it that way.
-At least one reader has commented that it's too much salt.
+- Salt: The recipe calls for 2 teaspoons salt and we love it that way.
+At least one reader has commented that it’s too much salt.
 Of course, as with any recipe, you can reduce or even omit the salt if you like.
-Most galette recipes have this proportion of salt, but that's up to you.
+Most galette recipes have this ratio / proportion of salt, but it’s up to you.

 - Mix flour and salt in a large bowl.

 - Add water gradually by adding in 1/4 – 1/2 of the total amount each time, stirring well after each addition.